 In conjunction with today’s announcement, EPA and the Department of Housing and Urban Development have launched a new website that summarizes available federal programs that help finance or fund lead service line replacement.
 The new resource also includes case studies demonstrating how cities and states have successfully leveraged federal resources to support lead service line (LSL) replacement projects.

 EPA’s Lead and Copper Proposed Rule reflects input received from the agency’s state, local, and tribal partners, the Science Advisory Board, the National Drinking Water Advisory Council, and best available peer-reviewed science.
-EPA is taking public comment on this proposal for 60 days after publication in the Federal Register via http://www.regulations.gov: Docket ID No. EPA-HQ-OW-2017-0300.
+The comment period is now closed.
+To view the Federal Register visit http://www.regulations.gov: Docket ID No. EPA-HQ-OW-2017-0300.

 Supporting Materials and Fact Sheets